Quantum-Integration-Laboratory/git-fat/README.md

 # A worked example

 Before we start, let's turn on verbose reporting so we can see what's happening.
-Without this environment variable, all the output lines starting with `git-fat` will not be shown.
+Without this variable, all the output lines starting with `git-fat` will not be shown.
+In `.gitfat` change

-    $ export GIT_FAT_VERBOSE=1
+    [flags]
+    verbose=True

 First, we create a repository and configure it for use with `git-fat`.